-The world of adjusting is such a fast paced industry.
-Being dependent of the weather rather than the economy means you need to be ready at a moments notice.
+The world of adjusting is such a fast-paced industry.
+Being dependent on the weather rather than the economy means you need to be ready at a moment’s notice.

 The act of being prepared is essential to every adjuster and their ability to make money.
 Being a weather-based career, adjusters never know when they will be deployed.
 Thus, in a sense, adjusters should have already been packed and ready to go yesterday.
 In this industry, today is already too late.
 So, what do you need in order to be prepared?
 You need a CAT kit.

 What is a CAT kit?

 Being prepared is a major need in adjusting.
 Having a CAT kit ready to go will make life so much easier for the adjuster.
 But what is a CAT kit?